PolarCookie/PolarGuides/README.md

 This guide has a chapter called "TBC Gold Rush"; the idea is to maximize experience gained in Azeroth before starting outland; in order to hit 70 earlier and get more gold from quests thereafter.
 Currently this guide starts in outland at around lvl 63.5.

+### But Azeroth leveling is inefficent
+It was in WotLK that quest xp was doubled from the starting zones and onwards.
+In tbc there's little to no difference in XP between Azeroth and Outland for quests of the same level.
+Doing Stratholme is worth 166,850xp from quests for this guide, 197,850 when you finish In Dreams.
+Hellfire Ramparts and Blood Furnace is worth 61,700xp.
+Outland does have the advantage of less traveling between quests.

 ### Guide todo
+Add Blackrock Dephts
 Add Scholomance key questline and Scholomance itself.

 # PANIC, MY QUESTS ARE GREEN!